FAQs

 How often will we meet and how long?

-I highly recommend weekly sessions for the first four sessions to build momentum and rapport; however, the frequency of sessions depends on your needs, goals, and schedule.
+I highly recommend weekly sessions for the first four sessions to build momentum and rapport; however, the frequency of sessions depends on your needs, goals, and availability.

 Each session for individual therapy is 50 minutes long, with the exception of our initial intake session which is 60 minutes.